Chamber Structure and Wallcrossing in The ADHM Theory of Curves I: Introduction

 Moreover, moduli spaces of coherent systems have been recently related to curve counting problems by Pandharipande and Thomas \cite{stabpairs-I} and to generalized Donaldson-Thomas invariants by Joyce and Song \cite{genDTI}.
 Again, the stability condition employed in these cases is an asymptotic form of the stability conditions for coherent systems defined in \cite{LePoitierA,LePoitierB,Systcoh}.
 Therefore a natural question raised in the introduction of \cite{stabpairs-I} is whether such virtual invariants admit deformations corresponding to variations of the stability parameter for coherent systems.
 This would require in principle the construction of a virtual cycle on the moduli space of stable coherent systems on smooth projective threefolds for arbitrary values of the stability parameter.
 As observed in the introduction of \cite{stabpairs-I}, such a cycle is not expected to exist in general, therefore the question seems to have a negative answer.
 However this paper will provide a positive answer for local stable pair theory theory, which was related to the ADHM theory of curves in \cite{modADHM}.
-It will be proven that such deformations of the local invariants exist, but the moduli spaces employed in the construction are not isomorphic to moduli spaces of coherent systems for generic values of the stability parameter (see remark (\ref{obsmod}) below).

-A similar chamber structure in the stable pair theory of smooth projective Calabi-Yau threefolds has been previously constructed by Toda in \cite{generating}, employing variations of stability conditions in the derived category\footnote{I thank A. Bayer for pointing this out.}.
-The main results of \cite{generating} are a wallcrossing formula \cite[Thm.
-1.3]{generating} for the generating functional of stable pair invariants defined via the stack theoretic topological Euler character \cite{J-motivic, J-II} which implies \cite[Cor.
-1.4]{generating} the BPS rationality conjecture \cite{stabpairs-I} for such invariants.
+It will be proven that such deformations of the local invariants exist, but the moduli spaces employed in the construction are not isomorphic to moduli spaces of coherent systems for generic values of the stability parameter (see Remark (\ref{obsmod}) below).
+Note that a similar chamber structure in the stable pair theory of smooth projective Calabi-Yau threefolds has been previously constructed in \cite{generating}, employing variations of stability conditions in the derived category\footnote{I thank A. Bayer for pointing this out.}.

-The chamber structure constructed in the present paper is obtained by variations of stability conditions in a suitable abelian category, properness and virtual smoothness results being proven in each chamber.
-As a result, invariants are defined by equivariant virtual integration for any generic value of the stability parameter.
-One of the the main applications of this construction are wallcrossing formulas for these invariants which imply the BPS rationality conjecture for local stable pair invariants, as in \cite{generating}.
-These results will be derived from Joyce's Ringel-Hall algebra theory \cite{J-I,J-II,J-III,J-IV,J-motivic}, as well as the theory of generalized Donaldson-Thomas invariants of Joyce and Song \cite{genDTI} in the second part of the present work \cite{chamberII}.